-We maintain an investment portfolio consisting mainly of money market funds with maturities of three months or less when purchased.
-These held-to-maturity securities are subject to interest rate risk.
-However, a hypothetical change in the interest rate of 10% would not have a material impact to the fair values of these securities at June 28, 2014 primarily due to their short maturity.
+Our investment portfolio consists principally of money market funds and commercial paper, with maturities of three months or less when purchased.
+A hypothetical change in the interest rate of 10% would not have a material impact to the fair values of these securities at September 27, 2014 primarily due to their short maturity.